-The Outreach department at The Genome Institute is leading the way in educating the public about genomics and its impact on society.
+The Outreach department at the McDonnell Genome Institute is leading the way in educating the public about genomics and its impact on society.
 The group was established in 2003 in response to the National Human Genome Research Institute's (NHGRI) Minority Action Plan (MAP).

 The Outreach department reaches out to the St. Louis community by visiting local schools, giving talks and teaching hands-on science activities to K-12 students.
 The group also conducts tours of the institute, invites groups to perform experiments in the facility's labs and provides internships for undergraduate students from diverse backgrounds.